wplib/box-scripts/api/README.md

-This holds all the Barnacle and Orca API libraries and utilities.
+This is where the Box API will serve from.
+This is _not_ related to Barnacle and may or may not be related to Orca API.